greenstick/bootstrapping-package-management-on-exacloud/README.md

 ```

 ### Step 8 (Optional Cleanup)
-Strictly speaking, once you have Linuxbrew you don't need Miniconda and can delete it.
-That said, I've found certain dependencies available on Miniconda that aren't explicitly available on Linuxbrew.
-Of course, it's also great for managing virtual environments and installing Python packages (i.e. it works in place of `pip`):
+Strictly speaking, if Python isn't your jam, once you have Linuxbrew you don't need Miniconda and can delete it.
+That said, I've found certain system level dependencies available on Miniconda that aren't explicitly available on Linuxbrew.
+Of course, if you are a Pythonista, it's also great for managing virtual environments and installing Python packages (i.e. it works in place of `pip`):
 ```
 # For example...
 conda install numpy